arnarleifs/WebServicesRU/README.md

-# WebServices2019
+# WebServices
-Web services course in RU on fall semester 2019
+Web services course in RU on the fall semester